bitfireAT/webdav-push/webdav-push-draft.md

 </multistatus>
 ```

-In this case, the requested collection supports two push transports:
+In this case, the requested collection supports WebDAV-Push in general (because it has a push topic).
+Two push transports can be used:

-1. Web Push (RFC 8030)
+1. Web Push (RFC 8030), without additional specific information
-2. Some other transport, with some additional relevant information that is required to use it.
-This is to illustrate that it WebDAV-Push aims to support other or even yet unknown push transports,
+2. Some other transport, with some additional specific information that is required to use it.
+This is to illustrate that it WebDAV-Push supports other or future push transports, too.

-   too.
+## Element definitions

+Name: `push-transports`
+Namespace: `DAV:Push`
+Purpose: Indicates which push transports are supported by the server.
+Definition: `<!ELEMENT push-transports (transport*)`
+Example: see below

+Name: `transport`
+Namespace: `DAV:Push`
+Purpose: Specifies a push transport (like Web Push).
+Definition: `<!ELEMENT transport (web-push | %other-transport)`
+Example: see below

+Name: `topic`
+Namespace: `DAV:Push`
+Purpose: Globally unique identifier for the collection.
+Definition: `<!ELEMENT topic (#PCDATA)`
+Description:

+Character sequence that identifies a WebDAV collection for push purposes (globally unique).
+A specific collection could be reachable at different URLs, but it can only have one push topic.

+A client may register the same subscription for collections from multiple servers.
+When the client receives a notification over such a shared subscription, the topic can be used to distinguish which collection was updated.
+Because the client must be able to distinguish between collections from different servers, the topics need to be globally unique.

+Because push services will typically be able to see push messages in clear text, the topic should not allow to draw conclusions about the synchronized collection.

+For instance, a server could use as a topic:

+* a random UUID for each collection; or
+* a salted hash (server-specific salt) of the canonical collection URL, encoded with base64.

+Example: `<P:topic>O7M1nQ7cKkKTKsoS_j6Z3w</P:topic>`